KonaTeam/kona-api/sections/users.md

 Get users
 ------------
 `GET /users` will return all users you are connected with.
-You may specify 'like=[string]' to match limited users.
+You may specify `like=pattern` parameter to filter users.

 `GET /users/:id` will return the specified user.